unstabl3/recce/README.md

 # Recce
-    v.2.1
+    v.3.0
 Domain Availability Checker

-# !What is this tool?
+# !What is Recce?
-It was my personal script that i have been using during my recon in bug bounties that check status of domain whethter they are alive or not.
-It uses curl to request domain and check the status of given domain.
-Making it public so anyone in community can find it helpful! :)
+It makes a request to domain/subdomain and checks whether they are alive or not!

 # !Screenshot